longcao/merseyside/_posts/2015-07-09-functional-error-accumulation-in-scala.md

 ## Further Reading

-As always, a few other people have written about the same topic.
-[Diversify your bonds](https://www.youtube.com/watch?v=VsEpjTcWkyw&t=60) and check them out as well:
+As always, a few other people have written about the same topic, check them out as well!

 - [herding cats - Validated datatype](http://eed3si9n.com/herding-cats/Validated.html) by Eugene Yokota
 - [An Introduction to Cats](http://underscore.io/blog/posts/2015/06/10/an-introduction-to-cats.html) by Noel Welsh